 Bears don’t wear pants.
 The bear did not wear pants.
 Those bears will not wear pants.

 That’s not how real people speak, and it’s not how people learn languages.
 But if you’re interested in killing some time and winning some fake internet points while picking up a bit of vocabulary along the way, go ahead and knock yourself out.
+Don’t expect Duolingo to make you fluent though.

 On the other hand, if you’re really looking to command your new language, speak with natives, and understand what real people say, then you might want to consider some of our courses here at OptiLingo.
+Our research-based methods are proven to get you to fluency in record time.

 OptiLingo is the ONLY app that’ll get you speaking, not typing, your new language.
 In just 20 minutes a day, you can learn up to 20 languages.